Business Continuity with Cloud Agnostic Architecture

 AWS' recent suspension of Parler social media network highlighted the dangerous amount of power cloud vendors has over companies.

-Amazon Web Services’ recent suspension and expulsion of the Parler social media network sent shudders throughout the tech world.
+Amazon Web Services’ suspension and expulsion of the Parler social media network sent shudders throughout the tech world.
 However, the reasons for this shock had little to do with politics.
-Essentially, it reveals the true power brokers in an increasingly interconnected marketplace are the cloud technology vendors themselves.
+Essentially, it reveals why cloud vendor power is becoming a significant concern in an increasingly interconnected marketplace.

-Because of this cold, hard fact, forward-thinking organizations need to take steps to avoid vendor lock-in when crafting their latest web application or software as a service.
-Following a cloud-agnostic architecture makes sense as part of this approach if you want to keep consistency in your services offered.
-It’s the best way to ensure your platform remains accessible no matter the decisions of any single cloud provider or cloud hosting service.
+Because of this cold, hard fact, forward-thinking organizations need to consider cloud adoption considerations and take steps on how to avoid vendor lock-in in cloud computing when crafting their latest web application development or Software as a Service (SaaS).
+Following a cloud agnostic architecture makes sense as part of this approach if you want to keep consistency in your services offered.
+It’s the best way to ensure your platform remains accessible no matter the decisions of any single cloud hosting plans or cloud provider, highlighting the importance of business continuity and cloud computing.

-Ultimately, the cost of switching vendors combined with significant downtime is too great of a risk.
-With business continuity in mind, here’s a high-level overview of the cloud-agnostic architecture and why you should be keeping it in mind when going through cloud adoption.
-Leveraging these concepts when designing your company’s next web application or service SAAS provides peace of mind.
+Ultimately, the cost of switching vendors combined with significant downtime highlights vendor lock-in risks.
+With business continuity and cloud computing in mind, here's a high-level overview of cloud agnostic architecture and why you should be keeping it in mind when going through cloud adoption considerations.

 Some aspects of a single cloud architecture seem alluring on the surface.
-For example, implementing DevOps tools and managing your development team’s codebase becomes easier when using one cloud vendor with dedicated cloud hosting plans.
-When the goal is developing code as quickly as possible, a single cloud approach helps achieve that high rate of velocity.
+For example, implementing devops and cloud strategy and managing your development team’s codebase becomes easier when using one cloud hosting plans.
+When the goal is achieving web application development as quickly as possible, a single cloud approach seems to help achieve that high rate of velocity.

 However, the risks of this approach remain numerous.
 Developing your application to work on AWS, for example, makes it virtually impossible to switch to Microsoft Azure or another cloud hosting provider without a complete rebuild.

-We already talked about Parler being expelled from AWS.
+We already talked about why the AWS suspension of Parler matters for businesses.
 As a result, they spent significant resources finding a new host and subsequently re-deploying their applications and data.
-Of course, their user base suffered downtime and looked for alternate platforms, never to return.
-This essentially gives CSPs like AWS the power to completely shut down a company or platform as a service.
+This essentially gives public cloud providers the power to completely shut down a company or platform as a service.

 Ultimately, they also remain beholden to their cloud provider’s choices for tools and other technologies supporting cloud development.
 You are even beholden to any price increases or additional charges because the alternative, moving to a new host, is so much more expensive.
 In short, vendor lock-in remains a risk worth avoiding for any company.

-Using multiple cloud hosts also provides a notable boost in website performance.
-Web applications simply switch between cloud providers to find the one currently boasting the fastest throughput.
-This approach also helps companies save significant money over time; especially ones with a high number of cloud workloads.
+Using multiple cloud hosts provides a notable boost in website performance. cloud deployment and management simply switch between cloud providers to find the one currently boasting the fastest throughput.
+This multi-cloud strategy helps companies save significant money over time; especially ones with a high number of cloud workloads.

 Technology Considerations for a Cloud Agnostic Approach